To Democratic Primary Voters;

 Bernie Sanders and his frankly mild form of social democracy are not perfect.
 But I urge you to put yourself in the shoes of those CCF organizers.
 Here were a desperate bunch of people - but they dreamed of something bigger, something greater, something truly humane.
 They didn't get there, but I'm sitting here writing this today because of the very real, hard-won victories of Canadian socialism.
 Perhaps the Sanders candidacy is unrealistic, as Clinton supporters are so fond of saying.
 But people deserve better than a "realistic" politics.
 People deserve utopia.

 “To be hopeful in bad times is not just foolishly romantic.
-It is based on the fact that human history is a history not only of cruelty, but also of compassion, sacrifice, courage, kindness.Aidan Monis is a 23 year-old musician and writer living in Toronto.
-He's a proud pinko and wishes picket lines had more bathrooms.
+It is based on the fact that human history is a history not only of cruelty, but also of compassion, sacrifice, courage, kindness.A.M. is a writer in Toronto

 What we choose to emphasize in this complex history will determine our lives.
 If we see only the worst, it destroys our capacity to do something.
 If we remember those times and places—and there are so many—where people have behaved magnificently, this gives us the energy to act, and at least the possibility of sending this spinning top of a world in a different direction.